Editor's note: This post was first published as a two part series in February 2010.

-This is but one example among many of the differences between the ancient Near East and the modern Far West, separated by such vast differences of time, space and perception, that to read the Bible “plain and simple” through my modern Western eyes is to more often than not misread it.
+This is but one example among many of the differences between the ancient Near East and the modern Far West, separated by such vast differences of time, space, and perception.
+So then to read the Bible “plain and simple” through my modern Western eyes is, more often than not, to misread it.
 The Bible is written in plain and simple language to the common man – the common man of the ancient Near East, not the common man of the modern Far West.
-To put it plain and simple, my “plain and simple” is not the Bible’s “plain and simple.”
+To put it plainly and simply, my “plain and simple” is not the Bible’s “plain and simple.”